wilko2587/Riley2/copilot_status.md

 - Analyzed mock implementations for inconsistencies

 ## Next Steps
-- Begin implementation of the next task: "expand reasoning tests for email agent"
+- Continue implementation of email reasoning tests
-- Focus on testing edge cases in email parsing, especially for conditional instructions
+- Implement test for negated instructions like "don't schedule if..." or "avoid X when Y"
 - Review other potential edge cases in agent implementations
 - Improve error handling in the main application for date format inconsistencies